peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 providing the service of listening for generalized notifications of the specified type.
 This name MUST resolve to one or more address records.

+## Presentation Format

+The presentation format of the RDATA portion is as follows:

+- The RRtype field is represented as a mnemonic from the "Resource Record (RR) TYPEs" registry.

+- The Scheme field is represented as an unsigned decimal integer.

+- The Port field is represented as an unsigned decimal integer.

+- The Target field is represented as a \<domain-name\> ({{!RFC1035, Section 5.1}}).

 ## Semantics

 For now, the only scheme defined is scheme=1 with the interpretation